CAG: Cache-Augmented Generation

 - an external application to manage the data (Vector Database) - a process to continually update this data when the data goes stale

-Cache-Augmented Generation (CAG) proposed as an alterative approach 1️⃣ I suggest could make a great complement for RAG. - Is faster then RAG - Is useful where the data size can fit into the context window of your model. - Is less complicated than RAG - Can give better quality results than RAG (BERTScore)
+Cache-Augmented Generation (CAG) proposed as an alterative approach 1️⃣ I suggest could make a great complement for RAG. - Is faster than RAG - Is useful where the data size can fit into the context window of your model. - Is less complicated than RAG - Can give better quality results than RAG (BERTScore)

 I am going to cover CAG in this post.